langley-2/cockroachdb/README.md

 * In our current environment, there is an SSL secure cockroach-client pod in the test-cockroachdb namespace.
 * This pod can be accessed using: `oc rsh cockroach-client -n test-cockroachdb`

-* start the sql client: `./cockroach sql --insecure --host cockroachdb-sample-public`
+* Start the sql client: `./cockroach sql --insecure --host cockroachdb-sample-public`

 * Set cluster.preserve_downgrade_option, where $current_version is the CockroachDB version currently running (e.g., 19.2):